Bagaimana Obat Dapat Mempengaruhi Pendengaran Anda?

 What Are Ototoxic Medications?

-Ototoxic medications are drugs that can damage the structures of the ear, affecting your hearing and balance.
-These medications can have varying degrees of toxicity, and not everyone who takes them will experience hearing problems.
-However, it’s essential to be aware of these risks, especially if you’re taking certain medications long-term or at high doses.
+Ototoxic medications are drugs that can damage the delicate structures of the ear, affecting your hearing and balance.
+These medications vary in how toxic they are, and not everyone who takes them will experience hearing problems.
+However, it’s important to be aware of the risks — especially if you’re taking certain medications long-term or at high doses.

-Some ototoxic drugs may cause hearing loss only when taken in combination with other medications or underlying conditions, while others might result in damage even when taken alone.
+Some ototoxic drugs may cause hearing loss only when combined with other medications or medical conditions, while others may cause damage even when taken alone.

 Common Medications Linked to Hearing Loss

-• Aspirin and Nonsteroidal Anti-Inflammatory Drugs (NSAIDs): Over-the-counter pain relievers, such as aspirin, ibuprofen, and naproxen, can sometimes affect hearing, especially when taken in high doses over extended periods.
+• Aspirin and NSAIDs: Over-the-counter pain relievers such as aspirin, ibuprofen, and naproxen can sometimes affect hearing, especially when taken in high doses over extended periods.

-• Certain Antibiotics (Aminoglycosides): Aminoglycoside antibiotics, such as gentamicin and streptomycin, are known to be highly ototoxic and can cause permanent hearing loss if not carefully monitored.
+• Certain Antibiotics (Aminoglycosides): Antibiotics like gentamicin and streptomycin are highly ototoxic and can cause permanent hearing loss if not carefully monitored.

-• Chemotherapy Drugs (Cisplatin and Carboplatin): Chemotherapy medications like cisplatin are life-saving but can cause hearing loss and balance issues at high doses.
+• Chemotherapy Drugs (Cisplatin, Carboplatin): These life-saving drugs can cause hearing loss and balance issues at high doses.

-• Loop Diuretics (Furosemide): Furosemide is a common diuretic that can damage hearing, especially when given at high doses or via an IV.
+• Loop Diuretics (Furosemide): Furosemide can damage hearing, particularly at high doses or when administered intravenously.

-• Quinine: Used for malaria, quinine can cause hearing loss at higher doses.
+• Quinine: Used to treat malaria, can cause hearing loss at higher doses.

-• Benzodiazepines: Medications like benzodiazepines may cause temporary hearing loss or tinnitus.
+• Benzodiazepines: May cause temporary hearing loss or tinnitus in some cases.

-• Antimalarial Drugs (Chloroquine and Hydroxychloroquine): These drugs are linked to hearing loss with long-term use.
+• Antimalarial Drugs (Chloroquine, Hydroxychloroquine): Linked to hearing loss with long-term use.

 Who Is at Risk?

-• Pre-existing hearing conditions such as tinnitus or hearing impairment.
+• Pre-existing hearing issues such as tinnitus or hearing loss

 Signs of Hearing Loss from Medications